mpreyb/offaxis_holosim/README.md

 https://www.kaggle.com/datasets/mariareyb/simulated-out-of-focus-holograms

 ## Reference
 For more details on these models, please refer to the following publications.
-These are also the recommended citations if you use this tool in your work.
+These are also the recommended citations if you use this tool in your work: (Pending Publication).

 ## License & Copyright
 Copyright 2024 Universidad EAFIT